COVID-19 cases remain steady in Clearfield, Jefferson and Elk counties

 — Potter County remains unchanged with four reported cases.

-— McKean County remains unchanged with eight reported cases and one death related to COVID-19.
+— McKean County has a total of 11 reported cases and one death related to COVID-19.